MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 - [Step 1: Deploy identify protection](#step-1-deploy-identity-protection): Deploy security controls to enhance identification and protection of risky users.
 - [Step 2: Enact access reviews](#step-2-enact-access-reviews): Conduct an access review to ensure appropriate system access within your enterprise.
 - [Step 3: Utilize Internet Access provisions](#step-3-utilize-internet-access-provisions): Protect internet traffic with secure web gateways.
-- [Step 4: Enable private access gateways](#step-4-enable-private-access-gateways): Depreciate costly VPN systems through Quick Access.
+- [Step 4: Enable private access gateways](#step-4-enable-private-access-gateways): Depreciate costly VPN systems with Quick Access.
 - [Step 5: Onboard customer workflow portal](#step-5-onboard-customer-workflow-portal): Automate employee onboarding with lifecycle workflows.

-Each of the following sections includes the process steps to take for each feature.
+The following sections include process steps to walk you through each feature.
 Each of these steps is fully documented in a separate how-to guide that you can access by clicking the link at the end of each step.

 ### Step 1: Deploy identity protection